-- a) The sum of all CCS payments made to hospitals equals the annual budget amount: Annual Budget = Payment to Hospital 1 + Payment to Hospital 2 + ... + Payment to Hospital n - b) The CCS payment made to each separately licensed, qualifying hospital for a given state fiscal year under this section is the product of its "CCS add-on percentage" and its "projected WMP inpatient fee-for-service payments":

-Payment to Hospital i = (CCS Add-On Percentage x Projected WMP IP FFS Payments)

-- c) A hospital's projected WMP inpatient fee-for-service payment for a given state fiscal year is the projected payment developed through the rate setting process from two years' prior; for example, the projected payments for SFY 2018 are drawn from SFY 2016 projected payments. - A hospital's CCS add-on percentage is its "CCS add-on factor" minus 100% (in other words, the CCS add-on factor compares base payments to total (base + CCS) payments while the CCS add-on percentage compares base payments to CCS payments only): CCS Add-On Percentage of Hospital i = CCS Add-On Factor of Hospital i 1 - A hospital's CCS add-on factor is a function of the "base CCS add-on factor" and the amount by which its MIUR exceeds 6 percent, such that a hospital with a higher MIUR receives a higher CCS add-on factor: CCS Add-On Factor of Hospital i = Base CCS Add-On Factor + ((MIUR of Hospital i 0.06) x 0.75) - f) A hospital's MIUR is the ratio of its Medicaid inpatient days to its total inpatient days, drawn from a data period two years' prior to the given state fiscal year: MIUR of Hospital i = Hospital i's Total Medicaid Inpatient Days / Hospital i's Total Inpatient Days - g) The base CCS add-on factor is determined per the constraints provided by the equations above.
+- a) The sum of all CCS payments made to hospitals equals the annual budget amount: Annual Budget = Payment to Hospital 1 + Payment to Hospital 2 + ... + Payment to Hospital n - b) The CCS payment made to each separately licensed, qualifying hospital for a given state fiscal year under this section is the product of its "CCS add-on percentage" and its "projected WMP inpatient fee-for-service payments": Payment to Hospital i = (CCS Add-On Percentage x Projected WMP IP FFS Payments) - c) A hospital's projected WMP inpatient fee-for-service payment for a given calendar year is the projected payment developed through the rate setting process from one year prior; for example, the projected payments for SFY 2020 are drawn from CY 2019 projected payments. - A hospital's CCS add-on percentage is its "CCS add-on factor" minus 100% (in other words, the CCS add-on factor compares base payments to total (base + CCS) payments while the CCS add-on percentage compares base payments to CCS payments only): CCS Add-On Percentage of Hospital i = CCS Add-On Factor of Hospital i 1 - A hospital's CCS add-on factor is a function of the "base CCS add-on factor" and the amount by which its percentage of overall charges for Medical Assistance services exceeds 6 percent, such that a hospital with a higher percentage of overall charges for Medicaid services receives a higher CCS add-on factor: CCS Add-On Factor of Hospital i = Base CCS Add-On Factor + ((Percentage of Overall Charges for Medical Assistance Services of Hospital i 0.06) x 0.75) - f) The base CCS add-on factor is determined per the constraints provided by the equations above.
 Since one of those equations (for the CCS payment) is nonlinear, there is no clean formula for the base CCS add-on factor; rather, it can only be derived by iteratively solving the above system of equations.
 This is possible due to the fact that every other variable involved in the above equations has a known value.